Overview of Overlay Analysis

-Overlay analysis involves processing or analyzing spatial data to extract new spatial geometry information required by users.
-For example, to understand soil distribution within a specific administrative region, overlay analysis can be performed using a national land use map and administrative division map datasets to obtain desired results.
-Additionally, overlay analysis enables processing of various data attributes.
+Overlay analysis involves processing or analyzing spatial data to extract new spatial geometry information required by the user.
+For example, if we need to understand the soil distribution within a certain administrative region, we can perform overlay analysis using the national land use map and the administrative region planning map datasets to obtain the desired results.
+Additionally, overlay analysis can also process various attributes of the data.

-Overlay analysis is widely applied in resource management, urban development assessment, land management, agriculture, forestry, animal husbandry, and statistical fields.
+Overlay analysis is widely used in fields such as resource management, urban construction evaluation, land management, agriculture, forestry, animal husbandry, and statistics.

-Spatial overlay analysis involves logical operations including intersection, union, difference, and XOR.
-For discussion purposes, Euclidean space layers A, B, and C are defined as binary images.
-The table below illustrates properties and laws of layer Boolean logic operations.
+Spatial overlay analysis involves operations such as logical intersection, logical union, logical difference, and XOR.
+For ease of discussion, Euclidean space layers A, B, and C are defined as binary images here.
+The table below introduces the properties and laws of Boolean logical operations for layers.

-Contain If x∈A implies x∈B, then A is called a sub-image of B or B contains A, denoted as A⊆B. (1) A⊆A
+Contain If for all x∈A, x∈B, then A is called a sub-image of B or B contains A, denoted as A⊆B. (1) A⊆A

-If A⊆B and A≠B, A is called a proper sub-image of B, denoted as A⊂B. Ω represents a complete image, φ represents an empty image.
+If A⊆B and A≠B, A is called a proper sub-image of B, denoted as A⊂B. We use Ω to denote an image and φ to denote an empty image.

 Intersection The intersection of A and B is defined as A∩B = {x|x∈A and x∈B} (1) A∩A = A